x1ao4/desktop-skipper-for-plex/README.md

 language = en

 [preferences]
-# Automatically skip intros, true for yes, false for no
+# Automatically skip intro, true for yes, false for no
 skip_intro = true
 # Automatically skip credits, true for yes, false for no
 skip_credits = true